 And the answer, as always, is “it depends.”
-It’s like people asking you to make a video for them – “Do you want a wedding video or do you want Titanic?”
+It’s like people asking you to make a video for them.
+“Do you want a wedding video or do you want Titanic?”

 Larry Lauvray, a partner at Propelics Inc. has produced a useful white paper on “Enterprise Mobile App Development Cost Factors.”
 The document is broken into three parts to help define the cost factors of enterprise mobile apps.
 These are:

-- How to size an enterprise mobile app – the factors contributing to enterprise mobile app development costs and the 25+50+25 rule of thumb
+- How to size an enterprise mobile app–the factors contributing to enterprise mobile app development costs and the 25+50+25 rule of thumb

-- Use case examples – two example scenarios where we put this knowledge to use
+- Use case examples–two example scenarios where we put this knowledge to use

-Of course, costs are just one part of the mobile learning app development puzzle.
+Costs are just one part of the mobile learning app development puzzle.
 You also need to look at:

 - the track record and experience of the developer,

 - the technical competence of programming staff,